UjjwalKandel2000/Machine-conditions-monitoring/README.md

 ***
 ### Description
 This is a group project to check whether the machines working have an abnormal sound being produced and need maintenance.
+We need to check for anomalous sounds and the model should be able to predict if its an anomalous sound.
 We have implemented classification models that we learnt in our BeCode Machine learning module.

 We tried to use different models for each machine and arrive at a good machine learning model that predicts the abnormality of a machine using the sound wave given as input.